tresata/hackathon2017/README.md

     >  /usr/local/lib/spark/bin/pyspark --num-executors 4 --executor-cores 1 --executor-memory 1G

-Read in the data and run a simple query that calcuates the unique count of Donor_ID:
+Read in the data and run a simple query that calcuates the unique count of ChildZip:

-    df = sqlContext.read.parquet("/data/full-dataset-parquet/donations.parquet")
+    df = sqlContext.read.parquet("/data/bbbs-parquet/matches/successful/match_details_new.parquet")
-    df.groupBy("Donor_ID").count().collect()
+    df.groupBy("ChildZip").count().collect()

 Note that for your "production" run on the full dataset you might want to increase resources used on the cluster: